riscv-non-isa/iopmp-spec/iopmp_ref_model/README.md

 # IOPMP Reference Model Documentation

 The **Input/Output Physical Memory Protection (IOPMP)** is a hardware component designed to control and validate accesses issued from bus initiators.
 It checks the validity of these accesses in real-time.
-The **IOPMP Reference Model** is developed in compliance with the **RISC-V IOPMP Specification Version 0.9.2-RC2 (November 2024)**.
-This model is currently in the development phase and will be updated with future specification revisions.
+The **IOPMP Reference Model** is developed in compliance with the **RISC-V IOPMP Specification Version 0.9.2-RC3 (January 2025)**.
+This model  will be updated with future specification revisions.

 ## IOPMP Model Overview